mrphishxxx/sms-works/README.md

 ### Running in CoreOS

-There is a sms-works@.service.sample file provided in the repo.
+There is a sms-works@.service.template file provided in the repo.
 Look it over and make any desired customizations before deploying.
 The DOCKER_REPO, IMAGE_TAG, and CONTAINER values will all be set by the build script.

 The `script/build` and `script/deploy` scripts are designed to automate building and deploying to CoreOS.